 The closed-loop frequency tracking on DA7280 is implemented via a proportional-integral (PI) controller.
 The proportional coefficient is stored in FRQ_PID_Kp_H/L and the integral coefficient in FRQ_PID_Ki_H/L. The default values of the coefficients are optimized to cover a wide range of actuators with typical settling times of approximately 40 ms from a 20 % frequency offset.
 If further optimization is required to target a specific actuator the coefficients can be updated.
+The LRA tuning tool in the DA7280 SmartCanvas GUI provides an intuitive and graphical way to easily adjust the Kp and Ki coefficients.

 To increase absolute accuracy of the lock during playback, DA7280 supports automatic scaling of the frequency tracking controller proportional coefficient.
 This feature is enabled via FREQ_TRACKING_AUTO_ADJ and becomes active after the device has achieved initial frequency lock.
 The FRQ_LOCKED_LIM value is used to determine the threshold for the initial lock and can be scaled up or down depending on system requirements.
+If optimizing FRQ_PID_K<x> coefficients with the FREQ_TRACK_AUTO_ADJ enabled in normal operation, ensure that the closed loop is stable for a step response when FREQ_TRACK_AUTO_ADJ is set at either 0 or 1.